kernelwernel/llarm/README.md

 <div style="text-align: center;">

-<h2>LLARM<h2>
+<h1>LLARM<h1>
 <br>
 <img src="assets/logo/dog.png" height="250" title="LLARM">
 <br>
 <sup><sub>Artwork by <a href="https://t04st3r.carrd.co/">T04st3r</sub></sup></a>
 </div>

-**LLARM** (Low Level ARM) is a toolchain infrastructure for the ARM architecture.
+**LLARM** (Low Level ARM) is an infrastructure toolchain for the ARM architecture that provides libraries and/or tools for:
+    - full system emulation (llarm-emu)
+    - assembly, disassembly, and instruction identification (llarm-asm)
+    - instruction documentation lookup (llarm-inst)
+    - ARM CPU information fetching (llarm-cpu)
+    - heat and power efficiency simulator (llarm-phys)
+    - random ARM binary generation for samples and stress-testing (llarm-rand)
+    - and many other sub-projects are planned or currently in development

 > [!IMPORTANT]
+> ## Note from the developer
 > I've written approximately 30k lines of C++ so far and have been working on this project for over a year.
-At the moment, it only supports ARMv5 (which came out in the early 2000s), so the project doesn't have any practical use in real-world scenarios in its current state.
-That being said, my plan is to eventually support modern architectures like ARMv8 and above, which is a very long way ahead.
+At the moment, the project doesn't have any practical use in real-world scenarios in its current state (especially since it only supports AArch32 for now).
+That being said, my plan is to eventually support modern Aarch64 architectures, but it's a very long way ahead.
 >
 > My ambition is to expand it into something much bigger than it already is.
 The reason why I'm sharing this year-long project now is because I wanted to publish the progress I've made so far, and maybe get feedback from people to determine what could be better.
 But for the moment, this is only the beginning.
+>
-My objective is to provide a completely new framework to work with the ARM architecture, with goals to have it become a suitable industry standard candidate for most embedded development requirements out there.
+> My objective is to provide a completely new framework to work with the ARM architecture, with goals to have it become a suitable industry standard candidate for many low-level embedded development requirements out there.
 Think of it as LLVM but for ARM instead of compilers.

+# Current development roadmap